Large N Optimization for multi-matrix systems: Matrix Quantum Mechanics Spectrum

 Depending on the size of the truncation and particularly for multi-matrix systems, it is not feasible in general to obtain $\widehat{\Omega}_0 $ directly in loop space.
 But $\widehat{\Omega}_0 $ can be always be constructed with master variables.
 The spectrum equation \eqref{eq:spectrum_expression} then takes the form

-The spectrum that follows is obtained in the background of 801 (this is the number of loops for a cut off of $L_{\rm max} =2\times 7-2$) (Wilson) loops, whose value is determined by the master field after minimization.
-This results in a spectrum eigenvalue matrix of size $\approx 10^3 x10^3$.
-Note also that 401 947 loops are effectively included in the computation of $\hat{\Omega}_0$.
+For example, the spectrum that is presented in Section 5.3 is obtained in the background of 801 (this is the number of loops for a cut off of $L_{\rm max} =2\times 7-2$) loops, whose value is determined by the master field after minimization.
+This results in a spectrum eigenvalue matrix of size $\approx 10^3 \times 10^3$.
+Note also that 401 947 loops are effectively included in the computation of $\widehat{\Omega}_0$.
 This is only possible through the use of master variables and a direct loop space evaluation would not be possible.
 It is visible that the spectrum calculation in terms of master fields should give the same results, except for different numbers of zero eigenvalues of $\widehat{\Omega}_0 V^{(2)}_{0}$.

 We observe that in the free theory cases, interestingly, one can actually obtain exact results by working with a smaller $V^{(2)}_0$ matrix, whose matrix indices range only from $1$ to $N_{\Omega}$, and correspondingly with the smaller $\Omega_0$ matrix.
-This has been verified in both $d=1$ one- and two-matrix models.
+This has been verified in both one- and two-matrix quantum mechanics.
 This is no longer the case the moment coupling constants are switched on.

-\subsection{One-matrix example}
+\subsection{One-Matrix Example}

-We then proceed to employ our general strategy to compute the spectrum of the $d=1$ hermitian one-matrix model:
+We then proceed to employ our general strategy to compute the spectrum of the hermitian one-matrix quantum mechanics:

+In this simple case the all loop variables are real, and are labeled by a nonnegative integer $n$ so that $\phi(n) = \Tr(M^n)/N^{n/2+1}$.
+The loop joining and splitting have components